sire-magnusss/BHC-Mobile-App/README.md

 Run the application:

-Use FlutterFlow or your IDE to run the app on an emulator or physical device.
+Use FlutterFlow or your IDE to run the app on an emulator or physical device (Android or IOS).

 # Usage